epklein/epklein.github.io/_posts/2023Q4/2023-10-13-nlp-meta-model.md

 This underscores why communication is paramount in [leadership](/leadership) and [management](/mgmt), which is the reason I maintain a [dedicated page on the subject of communication](/mgmt/people/communication).

-An essential tool for enhancing interpersonal communication, and even the internal dialogue we have with ourselves, is the meta model patterns of communication.
+An essential tool for enhancing interpersonal communication, and even the internal dialogue we have with ourselves, is the meta-model patterns of communication.
 Originating from Neuro-linguistic programming (NLP), these patterns allow us to reverse engineer communication, uncovering information that might be deleted, distorted, or generalized, in the language of NLP.

-# The Meta Model
+# The Meta-Model

-The NLP meta model is a set of questions designed to specify information and to challenge and expand the limits of someone's mental model.
+The NLP meta-model is a set of questions designed to specify information and to challenge and expand the limits of someone's mental model.
 It responds to the deletions, distortions, and generalizations in our mental models and our communication.

 Every time we capture events and perceptions from our surroundings, we are partially consciously, but mostly unconsciously, processing a lot of information.
 According to NLP, to handle and make sense our experience, our brains use some filters and, just after that, our thoughts are formed.
 Those filters are: